First in a three-part series

 Millions of Americans who have flocked to buy products without BPA which can disrupt the body’s hormone system by imitating the sex hormone estrogen.
 This can cause or promote cancer, developmental defects, Alzheimers, Type 2 Diabetes, obesity, infertility and more.

 Sadly, most products promoted as BPA-free contain alternate hormone-disrupting chemicals that can produce the similar estrogenic activity (EA) as BPA.
 This includes Becker’s new Nalgene.

 Estrogenic action is the sort of thing that prompts breast cancer cells to grow out of control and can contribute to many other serious diseases.
 (For more, see Why Is “Estrogenic Action” Important?)

 BPA-Free Same Chemical Whack-A-Mole Game as Designer Drugs

 “BPA-free” is a covert game of whack-a-mole.
 In fact, it employs the same deceptions played by designer drug makers.
 When a drug is outlawed by its specific chemical structure, creative chemists manage to tweak the compound and make it legal by adding few different atoms to the now-banned molecule.

-In this case, Becker’s Nalgene, while BPA-free, contains another plastic — Tritan — which its manufacturer intensively promotes as “EA Free” — meaning that it is not only BPA-free, but free of estrogenic action .
+In this case, the Nalgene bottle, while BPA-free, contains another plastic — Tritan — which its manufacturer intensively promotes as “EA Free” — meaning that it is not only BPA-free, but free of estrogenic action .